awsdocs/aws-iotanalytics-developer-guide/doc_source/automate-containerize.md

 ## Update your notebook containerization extension<a name="automate-update-notebook"></a>

-If you created your Amazon SageMaker Instance via the AWS IoT Analytics console after August 23, 2018, then the containerization extension was installed automatically\.
-You can update the extension by restarting your instance from Amazon SageMaker Console\.
+If you created your SageMaker Instance via the AWS IoT Analytics console after August 23, 2018, then the containerization extension was installed automatically\.
+You can update the extension by restarting your instance from SageMaker Console\.
 If you installed the extension manually, then you may update it by re\-running the terminal commands listed in Enable Containerization Of Notebook Instances Not Created Via AWS IoT Analytics Console\.

 ## Create a containerized image<a name="automate-update-notebook-image"></a>